jandom-devel/ScalaFixExamples/docker/instructions.md

 ## Benchmarks

-Benchmarks may be run with `sbt Jmh/run` from the directory `/home/scalafix/ScalaFixExamples` .
-Since this executes all the benchmarks, it takes a lot of time.
+Benchmarks may be run from the SBT prompt with `Jmh/run` .
+Since this executes all the benchmarks, it takes a lot of time (about 45 minutes).
-It is possible to execute the single benchmark with `sbt Jmh/run <classname>` where `<classname>` may be:
+It is possible to execute the single benchmark with `Jmh/run <classname>` where `<classname>` may be:

   * [OverheadIntBench](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/OverheadIntBench.scala) Benchmarks the equation system (1) in Section 6 with different solver, usign both ScalaFix and ad-hoc solvers.
+It takes about 16 minutes.
   * [OverheadBoxBench](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/OverheadBoxBench.scala) Benchmarks the equation system (2) in Section 6 with different solver, using both ScalaFix and ad-hoc solvers.
+It takes about 8 minutes.
   * [OverheadReachingDefsBench](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/OverheadReachingDefsBench.scala) Benchmakrs the equation system in the `ReachingDefinitionsExample` using both ScalaFix and ad-hoc solvers.
+It takes about 20 minutes.

+## Modify the examples
+You may modify the examples using either the `emacs` or `vi` text editors and run them.
+For instance, to modify the FibonacciExample you can edit the code, from the directory `/home/scalafix/ScalaFixExamples` with:

+`emacs src/main/scala/it/unich/scalafixexamples/Fibonacci.scala`

+Now you can modify the line of code:

+`val sol = infinite.WorkListSolver(eqs)(Assignment(1), Set(6))`

+which computes the 6th number of Fibonacci with:

+`val sol = infinite.WorkListSolver(eqs)(Assignment(1), Set(42))`

+to compute the 42nd number of Fibonacci.
+Then give the commands `sbt` and `run` and choose the example `it.unich.scalafixexamples.Fibonacci`.

-## Other
+## Source code

-The Dockerfile which generates the current image is available in `/home/scalafix/ScalaFixExamples/docker`.

 The directory `/home/scalafix/ScalaFix` contains a copy of the Scalafix source code.
 In particular: